A Comparison Between Google OCR & IronOCR

 Now, the NuGet Package Manager window will open.
 Browse for IronOCR and click Install.

 It can be downloaded directly from the NuGet official website.
-Follow given steps:
+Follow the given steps:

 Simply visit the Iron Software website and navigate to the IronOCR for .NET webpage.
 Scroll to the bottom and click Download DLL or Download Windows Installer.

 A Zip file will be downloaded.
-Extract it and add in your project file or run the Windows Installer.
-Follow below steps to add it to your project.
+Extract it and add it to your project file or run the Windows Installer.
+Follow the below steps to add it to your project.

 This will automatically download and install IronOCR in your project.